danbills/rawls/docs/xx - Deleting Google Buckets.md

 * An Actor is an object that lives in its own thread.
 * Communication between Actors uses messages: `someActor !
 MyMessageType(some, message, parameters)` sends a message of `MyMessageType` to `someActor`.
-* You can look up Actors by name using `system.actorSelection()`, but this is slow; you almost certainly want to pass a reference to your actor into the function or class that wants to send messages to it.
+* You can look up Actors by name using `system.actorSelection()`, but this is slow; wherever possible, you want to pass a reference to your actor into the function or class that wants to send messages to it.
 * Actors receive messages in their `def receive` function, and decide what to do with them there.
   * You've seen this before: remember that call to `listWorkspaces()` you looked at back in the Ping exercise? `WorkspaceApiService` sends a `ListWorkspaces` message to `WorkspaceService` (hidden inside the `perRequest` call), which turns it into `listWorkspaces()` call in its `def receive`.